aledefault/DED-Challenge/README.md

 ## TODO
 * Implement Integration Tests.
-* Add SignalR to prevent of using long pooling.
+* Add SignalR to prevent of using long polling.

 ## Stack Used
 * Net 5.0